AndroidModLoader/JPatch/README.md

  - FixRadar: Radar outline is not forced to be in pure black color
  - B1ack_Wh1te: Entering the bike from the front no more misplaces CJ on the Z axis
  - SilentPatch: Fixing hierarchy typos in vehicle models
+ - Fix a little mistake that doesnt let player to use jetpack if he's from 0.0 to 1.0 HP

 **Since v1.8.1**
  - SilentPatch: Impound garages